 Here is the same plot changing only the bar position to be “dodge”.

 You can change any of the above colored graphs to shades of grey by simply adding the scale_fill_grey() function.
 Here is the plot immediately above repeated in greyscale.

 You can get the same information that is in the above plot by making small separate plots for one of the groups.
 You can accomplish that with the facet_grid() function.
 It accepts a formula in the form “rows ~ columns”, so using “gender ~ .” asks for two rows for the genders (three if we had not removed missing values) and no columns.

 facet_grid(gender ~ .)

 The ggplot2 package summarizes your data for you.
 If it is already summarized, you can create a small data frame of the results to plot.

-Dot charts are similar to bar charts, but since they are plotting points on both an x- and y-axis, they require a special variable called “..count..”.
-It calculates the counts and lets you plot them on the y-axis.
+Dot charts are similar to bar charts, but since they plot points on both an x- and y-axis, they require a special variable called “..count..”.
+That calculates the counts and lets you plot them on the y-axis.
 The points use the “bin” statistic.
-Since dot charts are usually shown “sideways” I am adding the coord_flip() funtion.
+Since dot charts are usually shown “sideways” I am adding the coord_flip() function.